How to get to Machu Picchu

 CUSCO TO MACHU PICCHU DAY TRIP?

-You can actually ‘do’ Machu Picchu on a day trip if you leave Cusco super early, arrive in Aquas Calientes around noon, shoot up to see Machu Picchu, shoot down and get the later trains back to arrive in Cusco late evening.
+You can actually ‘do’ Machu Picchu on a day trip if you leave Cusco super early.
+You arrive in Aquas Calientes around noon.
+Shoot up to see Machu Picchu.
+Shoot down and get the later trains back to arrive in Cusco late evening.
 It’s not ideal though, and you would only get 2 hours at Machi Picchu.

-TIP: The best way to do it is to take a leisurely day, and take a breakfast train to Aguas Calientes, spend the day and night there, it’s quite a cute town.
-I climbed Putucusi Mountain that day, 10 minutes outside Aguas Calientes, where you get gorgeous views and you can even see Machu Picchu, from a distance, at the summit.
+TIP: The best way to do it is to take a leisurely day.
+Take a breakfast train to Aguas Calientes.
+Spend the day and night there.
+It’s quite a cute town.
+I climbed Putucusi Mountain that day, 10 minutes outside Aguas Calientes.
+You get gorgeous views and you can even see Machu Picchu, from a distance, at the summit.
 It’s super quiet too.

 The following morning then, take a shuttle bus from Aguas Calientes up to Macchu Pichu and spend the whole day there, and take a late train back to Cusco that evening.